Aryetis/Obenkyobo/Readme.md

 Here's what available currently
 - Hiragana/Katakana to Romanji MCQ
 - Romanji to Hiragana/Katakana MCQ
-- editable MCQ Hiragana/Katakana entry pool to learn at your own pace
+- Editable MCQ Hiragana/Katakana entry pool to learn at your own pace
-- weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
+- Weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
 - Multiple fonts and fonts settings
 - Screen options (Luminosity/Tint) support